Frequently Asked Questions

 What further contributions are needed to cover costs for already completed improvements?

-Our capital campaign has been a major success to date, with $93,460 in pledges and $89,877 in payments received.
+The capital campaign started in 2020 has been a major success with $93,460 in pledges and $89,877 in payments received to date.
 But we haven’t yet covered the entire cost of our completed improvements.
 To bridge this shortfall, a generous member of the Club recently extended a low-interest loan to cover the remaining amount.
 In hopes of paying off this loan as soon as possible, additional pledges of at least $30K are needed.
 The campaign is slated to conclude with the Club’s 50th Anniversary celebration in 2023.

 ∞ If you haven’t yet made a pledge, please consider doing so using the attached form ∞